pantheon-systems/documentation/source/content/wordpress-known-issues.md

 ## Updating to WordPress 6.0

-If you’ve updated the `twentytwentytwo` theme outside of Pantheon's WordPress upstream, updating to 6.0 will result in an error (due to the [removal](https://core.trac.wordpress.org/changeset/53286) of `wp-content/themes/twentytwentytwo/assets/fonts/LICENSE.md`).
+If you’ve updated the [Twenty Twenty-Two theme](https://wordpress.org/themes/twentytwentytwo/) outside of Pantheon's WordPress upstream, updating to 6.0 will result in an error (due to the [removal](https://core.trac.wordpress.org/changeset/53286) of `wp-content/themes/twentytwentytwo/assets/fonts/LICENSE.md`).

 To resolve this error delete this file, commit and push your change, and reapply the update.